-Staff note that as of October 20th, 2024, the current Provincial Policy Statement (2020) will no longer be in effect, and replaced by the Provincial Planning Statement (2024).
+The Provincial Planning Statement sets out fundamental planning principles and provides policy direction on matters of provincial interest related to land use planning and development.
+The current Provincial Planning Statement (PPS) came into effect as of October 20, 2024.
 The proposal will be reviewed for its compliance with matters of provincial interest as identified in the Provincial Planning Statement (PPS).
+Section 3(5) of the Planning Act requires that decisions affecting planning matters "shall be consistent with" policy statements issued under the Act.
 Through staff review it was determined that the proposed development is consistent and confirms with the following pertinent PPS policies that are applicable to this application: